- Top ten ... most memorable F1 car launches

 When Vijay Mallya took over the ailing Spyker squad at the end of 2007 he decided to completely rebrand the team.
 In 2008 it would be known as Force India and would run under Indian nationality, and so it was only fitting that the new car should be launched in India.
 The only issue was that it wasn't a new car but merely a modified version of the previous Spyker.
-Nevertheless, Mallya puled out all the stops with a bells-and-whistles launch in Mumbai.
-The car was unveiled by drivers Adrian Sutil and Giancarlo Fisichella on a stage in front of India Gate before the reams of Bollywood stars in attendance decamped to Mallya's yacht for an after party.
+Nevertheless, Mallya pulled out all the stops with a bells-and-whistles launch in Mumbai.
+The car was unveiled by drivers Adrian Sutil and Giancarlo Fisichella on a stage in front of the Gateway of India before the reams of Bollywood stars in attendance decamped to Mallya's yacht for an after party.
 The car failed to score a point all year.

 2005 Jordan EJ15

 The formula for Jordan launches down the years had been simple: Make it yellow and drape it in scantily-clad women.
 In 2005, however, new Russian ownership meant the final Jordan launch was held in Moscow's Red Square in February - ensuring everybody was well wrapped up for the car's unveiling.
 A thin dusting of snow greeted the EJ15 and its two new drivers - Narain Karthikeyan and Tiago Monteiro - before the party, including Bernie Ecclestone, was moved indoors where scantily-clad women danced through the night.
 A slightly sombre Eddie Jordan watched on knowing it was the last time he would see his name above a car launch having sold his outfit to the Midland Group over the winter.
 The car spent most of the season at the back of the grid, but Monteiro did score a podium at the farcical US Grand Prix when all the Michelin-shod cars had to pull out due to safety concerns.